w3c/wpub/EXPLAINER.md

 Note that `readingOrder` defines the sequence of primary resources that form the publication. `resources` enumerates all the other resources that are required to render the publication.
 We also can point to an HTML table of contents using `rel=contents`.

 ## Design choices

-The unanswered question:

-> is the goal of this group to make a new packaging format for specialist book reading software and devices, or is it to obtain first class support for missing book-related features in the web platform as a whole?

 The key questions are [1] identifying the "bounds" of the publication, [2] defining the ordering of the primary resources, and [3] figuring out how to express metadata for the publication as a whole.